-I have lost track of how many times I have I’ve heard creatives tell me that they were given an expensive camera as a gift and they were too overwhelmed to work out how to use it!
+I have lost track of how many times I have I’ve heard creatives tell me that they were given an expensive camera as a gift.
+They were too overwhelmed to work out how to use it!
 We all know what happens then right?….No images are created!

-It might sound like a super obvious thing to say but it is so true that knowing technical aspects of photography is what is going to make the difference to your work.
+It might sound like a super obvious thing to say but it is so true.
+Knowing the technical aspects of photography is what is going to make the difference to your work.

 When you buy a new camera, there will be a heap of features that might not make sense to you as if you need them or not.

-Being able to fully use your camera as it is now, knowing the settings and functionalities that make a difference for you will assist you in purchasing a new one and being informed about if those specs will make a difference for the price-tag.
+Being able to fully use your camera as it is now, knowing the settings and functionalities that make a difference.
+And will assist you in purchasing a new camera.
+Being informed about if those specs will make a difference for the price-tag.

 One You Can Afford

 The equipment you need for food photography can easily rack up that credit card bill!
 Besides the photography gear, having backgrounds, props and good looking food are all part of a shoot.